Portuguese vs Spanish: Which Language Should You Learn?

 Spanish and Portuguese contain plenty of cognates, or words that look, sound, and mean almost the same thing.

 However, there are also plenty of “false friends,” or words that one would assume to be cognates but that are completely different.
 One of the most famous is that in Spanish, embarazada means pregnant.
 In Portuguese, however, embaraçada means embarrassed.
-It would be quite embarrassing to mix those up!
+It would be quite embarrassing to mix those up (see what I did there 😂).

 However, both languages are (generally) fairly easy for native English speakers to pick up.
 In the States, though, Spanish resources might be more prevalent.